pudly/schmopera-hugo/content/articles/4-new-years-resolutions-for-opera-fans.md

 ---
-title: 4 New Year's resolutions for opera fans
+title: "4 New Year&#039;s resolutions for opera fans"
 ---

 ## Make your opera experience phone-free